gvwilson/sensibleadventures/cloudherd/reboot.md

         *   cautiously back away
         *   "What's a troll doing this close to the village?"
     *   arrive to find soldiers who have obviously been through hell
-    *   Rash is there: boy-girl teasing with Sensy (Noxy doesn't catch the undercurrent)
+    *   Rash is there and teases with Sensy (Noxy doesn't catch the romantic undercurrent)
     *   Indy gets up to introduce Dorbu
         *   we discover that Noxy is the mayor's daughter
     *   Noxy is distracted by the tiger, and barely notices the boy beside him with half-healed scars on his cheek